ali6947/GNR602PA/README.md

 `pip3 install argparse` <br />

 NOTE: Please install compatible torch version.
-U.se pip instead of pip3 if that is the default for your system
+Use pip instead of pip3 if that is the default for your system

 ## Code Usage <br />
 Our code written in Python3 has the following command line arguments: <br />